 When a breast implant ruptures, the outer shell of the implant is torn.
 This can be caused from physical trauma, capsular contracture, or complications from other medical procedures.
 But unlike a saline implant that physically changes when ruptured so you notice it, silicone implants don’t have any physical markers of being torn--it’s known among doctors and patients as a silent rupture.
 This makes it much more difficult to notice a rupture in a silicone implant than a saline.
 However, because of the durability of modern implants, rupturing is extremely rare.

-Silicone gel breast implants come pre-filled, meaning that there is no fill to be added.
-The only real drawback to a pre-filled implant is that the incision will have to be a bit longer, depending on the size of the implant.
+Another drawback is that the breast augmentation incision will have to be a bit longer, depending on the size of the implant.
 This is especially true for textured silicone and gummy bear silicone implants, which are somewhat firmer.
-Another reason that textured silicone implants require a longer incision is the fact that the shell is textured.
 Because silicone gel breast implants come pre-filled, they cannot be inserted via the TUBA incision (neither can any other type of pre-filled implant).

 On November 17, 2006, the FDA approved silicone gel implants.
 Now that the products have been determined to be safe and effective, the FDA will continue to monitor them by requiring each breast implant manufacturer to conduct a large post-approval study that will follow about 40,000 women for 10 years after receiving breast implants.
 The FDA often requires post-market studies to answer important questions that can only be answered once a product is in broader use, such as the incidence of rare adverse events.